-12. Manuscripts must be submitted accompanied by 3 complete sets of copies including tables and figures, a cover letter, and submission sheet.
+13. Manuscripts must be submitted accompanied by 3 complete sets of copies including tables and figures, a cover letter, submission sheet, and check list.
 Photographs and illustrations which lose clarity in photocopying must be submitted as original prints for all copies.
 One complete set should be retained by the author, as submitted manuscripts will not be returned as a rule.

 - 1) References should be listed alphabetically according to first author, and are not numbered.
 Citation of several papers by the same first author should be identified by appendage of lower-case letters after the year of publication, e.g. 1990a.

 - 2) Journal names should be abbreviated in accordance with Index Medicus.

 - 3) Names of authors must be given in full for less than 3 authors.
 For 4 authors or more, list the first 3 authors in full followed by “et al.”.